swift-server/sswg/process/incubation.md

 To be accepted at Graduated level, a project must meet the Incubating level criteria plus:

 * Adopt all [SSWG graduation requirements](#graduation-requirements), as detailed below.
-* Have committers from at least two organizations.
+* Have committers, as defined above, from at least two organizations.
 * Receive a supermajority vote from the SSWG to move to Graduation stage.

 ## Process Diagram